ioos/catalog/_pages/registry/harvests.md

   are hosted
 - Harvest Type: The content type of the URL:
   - WAF: Web acessible Folder
-  - CSW: Catalog Service for the Web _(As of this writing, CSW is still under development)_
+  - CSW: Catalog Service for the Web
 - Publish Source: Should the contents be copied into CKAN?
 - Organization: Who does the data belong to?